Creating a single-node file server using Terraform

 Connect to the VM over SSH.

-The recommended authentication method when connecting over SSH is using a key pair.
+We recommend using a key pair when authenticating over SSH.
 Make sure to set up the created key pair so that the private key matches the public key sent to the VM.

 -